How to Convert Your Wix Site to WordPress: A Start-to-Finish Guide

 Last step before you begin importing content!

-While your posts, pages, and media content can be exported from your Wix site and imported to your WordPress.org site, your template can’t be.
+While your posts, pages, and media content can be exported from your Wix site and imported to your WordPress.org site, you can't bring along your Wix template.

 The good news is you can easily find and install a WordPress theme for your new site.

 If you’re interested in selecting a free theme from the WordPress directory, just click Appearance > Themes in your WordPress dashboard.
-Then, click Add New.
+Then, click Add New Theme.
 From there, you can look at different themes and install one with the click of a button.

-If you’re interested in premium themes, then you can check out StudioPress, Themify, and other third-party marketplaces.
+If you’re interested in premium themes, you can purchase them directly from the developer or via a premium marketplace like ThemeForest.
 Once you find a premium theme you like, download it and return to your WP dashboard.

 You’ll follow the same steps but instead of clicking Add New, click Upload Theme.
 You’ll find the theme in a .zip file on your computer.
 Then click the Activate button.